WaggleBatteryTeam/Battery-24-7/ctrl_sys/README.md

 # Control System

 The control system supports to manage the status of battery boxes.
-The first goal of this system is maintaing the temperature inside battery boxes.
+The first goal of this system is maintaining the temperature inside battery boxes.
 To keep up the certain temperature, the control system decides to turn on/off heater or fan to make it heat up or cool down.
 The control system determines that based on the data from the temperature sensor.

 ## Contents